 TANZEN (丹前): large padded kimono.

-TASUKE (太助): a little street performer that Azumi and co.
-Meets during their journey.
-Thinking he's one of the children, he gets killed with his master by mistake by the Sajiki brothers.
+TASUKE (太助): a little street performer that Azumi and co. meet during their journey.
+Thinking he's one of the children, he gets killed with his Master by mistake by the Sajiki Brothers.

 TATAMI (畳): a type of mat used as a flooring material in traditional Japanese-style rooms.
 Traditionally made of rice straw to form the core (though nowadays sometimes the core is composed of compressed wood chip boards or polystyrene foam), with a covering of woven soft rush (igusa 藺草) straw, tatami are made in standard sizes, with the length exactly twice the width, an aspect ratio of 2:1.
 Usually, on the long sides, they have edging (heri 縁) of brocade or plain cloth, although some tatami have no edging.
 See wikipedia for more information.